avbrown/new_film_studio_at_microsoft/README.md

 # New-Film-Studio-at-Microsoft
-This repository uses exploratory data analysis to provide a business stakeholder with recommendations about what types of films are currently doing the best/worst at the box office.
+This repository uses exploratory data analysis to provide a business stakeholder with recommendations about what types/characteristics of films are currently doing the best at the box office.

 # Bottom Line Up Front
-There are some general best practices for making ROI in movies.
+These are our recommendations based on ROI of films:
 1. The genres to invest in are horror, mystery, and thriller.
 2. Trust directors over actors.
 3. A long runtime is okay.